 It was legal to produce alcohol for industrial uses.
-However, it was relatively easy to divert to illegal beverages.
+But it was fairly easy to divert it to illegal beverages.
 Therefore, the Prohibition Bureau tried to make it undrinkable by requiring the addition of one of 26 denaturants.
 Some, such as soft soap, were harmless, but others such as iodine, sulfuric acid, and wood alcohol, were poisonous.
 People drank at least one-tenth of all industrial alcohol.23

 The New York legislature called on Congress to prohibit the use of harmful denaturants.
-But the Anti-Saloon League, the WCTU and others defended the use of wood alcohol and other poisons.
+But the Anti-Saloon League, the WCTU, and others defended it.
 Temperance leader Wayne Wheeler was adamant. “[T]he government is under no obligation to furnish people with alcohol that is drinkable when the constitution forbids it.
-The person who drinks this industrial alcohol is a deliberate suicide.24
+The person who drinks this industrial alcohol is a deliberate suicide.”24

 Corruption of Public Officials

 The widespread corruption of public officials became a national scandal.
-Several rather typical cases reported by the New York Times in a short period illustrate the problem.
+Several rather typical cases reported by the New York Times in a short period shows the problem.

 Fort Lauderdale, Florida Arrested on charges of conspiracy were the sheriff, the assistant chief of police, and seventeen others.
-They included policemen and deputy sheriffs were .
+They included policemen and deputy sheriffs.

 Morris County, New Jersey Found guilty of accepting bribes from liquor-law violators was the former county prosecutor.

 Philadelphia A city magistrate got six years in prison for accepting $87,993 in liquor graft.
-He got all that mone during his ten months in office as a magistrate.
+He got all that money during his ten months in office as a magistrate.